S4drax/STOS/README.md

 # STOS

-Sadrax Terminal Operating System application, mouse is optional (as in: most stuff is made via command prompts, only use mouse if somewhere somehow focus is lost on command line).
+Sadrax Terminal Operating System application

 ## 1) Introduction

 Welcome to STOS, or Sadrax Terminal Operating System.
+Mouse use is optional (as in: most stuff is made via command prompts, only use mouse if somewhere somehow focus is lost on command line).

 ## 2) General